nihole/ACY/README.md

 <h3>Example</h3>

+_All the steps described here have already been fulfilled.
+Thus, you actually don't need to do anything and may just verify all created and filled in files._

 Let's consider, for example, that we want to create a new VLAN pool.

 1. Go to the correspondent folder.
 In this case it is <a href="https://github.com/nihole/ACY/tree/master/access_policies/global_policy/aaep">access_policies/global_policy/vlan_pools</a>